AndyMc3000/ci-ms2-party-chef/README.md

 #### User Stories ####
 > - [x] “I want to see what kind of services Party Chef offers.”
 > - [x] “I want to see what kind of menu's (food & drink) Party Chef offer.”
-> - [x] “I want to find out where they are located, and which is the closest office to me.”
+> - [x] “I want to find out where their 'kitchens' (offices) are located, and which is the closest office to me.”
 > - [x] “I want to see photo's of the dishes in Party Chef menu's.”
 > - [x] “I want to see photo's of previous events serviced by Party Chef.”
 > - [x] “I want to be able to see pricing for menu items.”
-> - [x] “I want to be able to create my own menu from the menu's of items offerred.
-And I want to be able to email a copy of my menu to myself.”
+> - [x] “I want to be able to create my own menu from the menu's of items offerred.”
 > - [x] “I want to be able to send my menu, along with details about my planned event, to the Party Chef team in order to confirm their availability to service my event, and to get a detailed quote inclusive of all costs”.
 > - [x] “I want to find the Party Chef social media channels.”